matks/Vivian/README.md

 ## Use

-The class Matks\Vivian\Tools is able to use all implemented styles through, see the examples in tests/Console:
+The class Matks\Vivian\Tools is able to use all implemented styles, see the examples in tests/Console:
 ```bash
 php tests/Console/test-color
 php tests/Console/test-style